Yelfive/md-notes/Nginx/Reverse-Proxy.md

 ## Reverse Proxy SSH

 `SSH` traffic can be reverse proxied by `Nginx`.
-This is especially useful when you want to redirect
+This is especially useful when you want to redirect traffic to a local machine, such as hosting a `GitLab` or `SSH server` on a local machine and with a server, which has public ip address.

 ```conf
 stream {